stevhens/iOS-BMICalculator/README.md

 ## What is BMI Calculator

-Body Mass Index calculator app is an app that will calculate their body mass index based on the user’s weight and height and give a piece of health advice depending on whether if they have eaten too many pies or if they need to eat more pies.
+Body Mass Index calculator app is an app that will calculate their body mass index based on the user’s weight and height and give a piece of health advice depending on whether they have eaten too many pies or if they need to eat more pies.

 ## What I've learnt